hshanjra/mongoose-query-builder/README.md

 - **Deep Population**: Populate nested relationships with field selection
 - **Field Selection**: Fine-grained control over returned fields
 - **Restricted Fields**: Control which fields can be populated
+- **Restricted Fields**: Control which fields can be populated
 - **Framework Support**: Works with Express, NestJS, and vanilla Node.js/TypeScript applications
+- **Built-in Middleware**: Built-in express middleware to parse the query from incoming request

 ## Installation